saniazeb8/Web-Scrapping/README.md

 # Data Collection Exercise for Sentiment Analysis

 ### Summary
-This research explores the experiences of parents practicing intensive parenting, examining the trade-offs between child-rearing and other life facets and their emotions when engaging in childcare-related discussions.
+This exercise was conducted for research which explores the experiences of parents practicing intensive parenting, examining the trade-offs between child-rearing and other life facets and their emotions when engaging in childcare-related discussions.
 Through this analysis, the study seeks to provide insights into the current dynamics of parental care and their wider societal implications, especially concerning intergenerational equity and socio-economic well-being.

 ### Research Questions